otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/1_CreateMySqlDBloadData/README.md

 ### Next module

-After you have verified your bot is answering questions correctly and checked out the lambda execution logs, move onto the next module: [Handle customer requests to subscribe to services](../02_LexBotSubscribeService)
+After you have verified your database contains data, move onto the next module: [Connect, discover and extract data from your MySql database using AWS Glue](2_ExtractDataWithGlue)